Lobelia telekii

-L. telekii plants usually consist of a single rosette, which grows for several decades, flowers once, and then dies.
+L. telekii plants usually consist of a single rosette, which grows for several decades, flowers once, and then dies (a strategy termed as semelparity).
 However, a very small number of plants have multiple rosettes connected by an underground stem.
 Each flower is subtended by a long hairy bract, and the overall appearance has led to the nickname "Cousin Itt lobelia".

 The bird-pollinated flowers of L. telekii are hidden among the large bracts within the inflorescence.
 The leaves and bracts are blue-green, and the flowers purple.
 Each flower can produce up to several hundred small (<1mm diameter) dark seeds, which are passively dispersed.